Sheet no. 3

 The sheets are rather dirty and dark; this concerns especially the opening and final parts of the scroll.

-The Book of Esther in Hebrew (the text is incomplete)
+The Book of Esther in Hebrew but the text is incomplete; currently, it starts at Es.
+2:7.

-The scroll is formed of 6 sheets containing 13 text panels with 21-24 lines, except for roundel 11 which has 11 lines divided into two parts.
+The scroll is formed of 6 sheets containing 13 text panels in total with 21-24 lines each, except for roundel 11 which has 11 lines divided into two half-columns.

-Col. 10 is not a roundel but a very narrow "chimney".
+The text between roundels 9 and 11 is not written within a roundel but a very narrow column.

-The text is inscribed in Hebrew Ashkenazi script with tagin, in black ink on the parchment, which is of medium thickness but rather stiff, suede, and dark.
+The text is written in Hebrew Ashkenazi script with tagin in black ink on the parchment membranes of medium thickness but rather stiff, suede, and dark.

-The length of the lines of the text differs to fit the space in the roundels.
+The length of the lines of the text differs so they fit the space in the roundels.

 The letter ת (Es.
 9:29) is highlighted by its size.
 Enlarged and diminished letters are included in roundel 11.